a-matsoukas/CompRobo-Warmup-23/README.md

 #### Objective

-#### Approach

-#### Limitations

-#### Tricky Decisions

-#### Results

-#### Objective

 The objective of this behavior is to pilot or place the neato near a wall and to have the neato follow the wall at a fixed distance, parallel to the wall.
 The main tool used in this behavior was the neato's lidar sensor, which returns a list of 360 values, indicating how far objects are from the neato at each degree around it.
+The scan starts at 0°, which is directly in front of the neato, and takes measurements at 1° increments counterclockwise.

 #### Approach